Offsetting an audio amplifier

 One manufacturer took pains to match their input transistors (below) and enclose them, thus isolated from their surroundings but coupled thermally.

 Once thermal drift has been considered, stabilisation of the offset supply can merit attention.
-One design simply clamped both sides of the offset pot to ground with diodes.
+One (inverting) design simply clamped both sides of the offset pot to ground with diodes.

 Any thermal coefficient then changing in one diode would be matched by that in the other.
 Further stabilisation can be achieved by binding both diodes and input pair together (see above).
+LEDs can provide particularly stable references.

 DC servos, although adding complexity to an input design, can offer advantages.
 A current feedback design sits a precision DC opamp on top of a high-speed one.